mikevdg/urad/BetterOdata.md

 * Remove namespace and container names?
 One container only.

-* Cannot get entities by ID.
-Make a query for that.
+* Disallow getting entities by ID.
+Make a query for that. (maybe?
+But then you lose links to resources.)

-* Cannot get individual predicates.
+* Disallow getting individual predicates.
 Make a select for that.

 * Unify $select and $expand?
+Make all results a flat list using only $select.

+* Edm.Binary, Edm.Stream, Edm.SBytes.
+Replace them with a URL link instead so that we get MIME types, download sizes, etc.

+* Reduce all the numeric types to numbers with upper limit, lower limit, precision.

-* In general, if something can already be done, don't add another way of doing it.
+In general, if something can already be done, don't add another way of doing it.

 New features:

+* Mandate the order of parameters, columns, etc in a URL for efficient HTTP caching.
+Make $skip be multiples of 256 (?) and $top to be fixed at 256, again for efficient caching.

 * Maybe change the encoding to ASN.1 PER over HTTP?
   - Maybe drop OData altogether and autogenerate OpenAPI with all the query parameters.
   - Tables and columns can be described by querying tables.
 Select * from tables;

+* Implement encryption using a secret group key.
+This allows confidential data to be cached on a CDN.

 * Add Templates.
-Before an INSERT, give the client a template for the user to populate.
+Before an INSERT, give the client a prepopulated template row for the user to populate.
+That prepopulated template should also have a new generated primary key ready to go.
+Effectively it's creating a row but keeping the transaction open so it can be rolled back if the user cancels.

+* "Push updates" and subscriptions to tables for real-time multi-user stuff.

-* Server-side colunm verification.
+* Server-side column value verification.
 As the user types, ask the server whether the entered value is valid.
 Provide a descriptive reason to the user.

-* Formalize error messages and exceptions.
-  - "Query too difficult".
-  -

 * Does Odata already support $select=path1/path2/path3 and $filter=(path1/path2/path3 eq 'foo')???

-* Add transaction support.
+* Add transaction support... somehow.
 Maybe use something like a $transaction=XXX parameter.
 Maybe do something funky with resources (tables) being immutable and getting new URIs if they change.

 * Batch updates only?
 Only support POST and GET.